In this article, we will take a look at the List of Accredited Pharmacy Schools that don’t require PCAT in 2022.

-The Pharmacy College Admission Test (PCAT) as we all know is a test that helps pharmacy schools to identify applicants who are eligible for admission.
+This article will examine the List of Accredited Pharmacy Schools that don’t require PCAT.
+The Pharmacy College Admission Test (PCAT), as we all know, is a test that helps pharmacy schools identify applicants who are eligible for admission.

-Most students can’t afford the expensive fees attached to this test while others have tried but had a very bad score.
-The best thing for these students is to look for pharmacy schools that don’t use PCAT as an admission requirement.
+Most students can’t afford the expensive fees attached to this test, while others have tried but had a bad score.
+The best thing for these students is to look for pharmacy schools that do not require the PCAT as an admission requirement.

-This is why you are here, if you are in a hurry, you can just skip to the list but don’t forget to read the important parts of this article.
+This is why you are here.
+If you are in a hurry, you can skip to the list but don’t forget to read the important parts of this article.
 Let’s go!

-To study pharmacy you need to submit your PCAT scores.
+For pharmacy education in the US, you need to submit your PCAT scores.
 However, this does not apply to all schools.

-The rejection of the use of PCAT by some pharmacy schools has reduced the quality of pharmacists they produce.
-Can you just imagine institutions admitting a student with a 2.5 GPA to study pharmacy?
+The rejection of PCAT by some pharmacy schools and colleges has reduced the quality of pharmacists they produce.
+Can you imagine institutions admitting a student with a 2.5 GPA to study pharmacy?

-What do you expect a below-average student who got admitted to pharmacy school to do when he/she is faced with tough exams like the NAPLEX, the KAPS exam, etc?
+What do you expect a below-average student admitted to pharmacy school to do when he/she is faced with tough exams like the NAPLEX, the KAPS exam, etc.?

 Is the PCAT no longer required?

-PCAT is still required in some institutions, even though top schools like the University of California no longer require it for admission to study pharmacy.
+PCAT is still required in some institutions, even though top schools like the University of California no longer require it to study pharmacy.
+These schools require a good PCAT score before you can be accepted: the average PCAT score is 400.

 Why did this happen?
 They wanted to increase the number of applications by reducing the admission barriers (which PCAT is among) and using other methods in making their admission decisions.

-Some institutions complained about the exorbitant registration costs for PCAT in the country.
-It may have been a good idea but it reduces the quality of graduates they produce.
+Some institutions complained about the country’s excessive registration costs for the PCAT.
+It may have been a good idea, but it reduces the quality of graduates they produce.

 - Butler University, Indianapolis